Sunday, September 22, 2024

 The Depression and the 1940s (Bio part 8: 1936-1950)

-Upon leaving the Blue Rhyrhm Band, Willie Humphrey returned to New Orleans.
+Upon leaving the Blue Rhythm Band, Willie Humphrey returned to New Orleans.
 Back in his home town, Willie gigged with "short" bands (small bands with less than the standard number of instruments) and filled in with some well-known bands, such as A. J. Piron's dance band, Louis Dumaine's band and Oscar Celestin's Original Tuxedo Orchestra.

 Depression life continued to be tough for the Humphreys, as well as for most black New Orleanians.
 Willie took a number of extra-musical jobs in order to make ends meet.
 His wife Ora remembered: